markokhman/func-course/Chapter 3/Lesson 3.md

 - **msg_value** - this parameter is telling us how many TON coin (or grams) are received with this message
 - **in_msg** - this is a complete message that we've received, with all the information about who sent it etc. We can see that it has type Cell.
 What does it mean?
 The message body is stored as a Cell on the TVM, so there is one whole Cell dedicated to our message with all of it's data.
-- **in_msg_body** - this is an actual "readble" part of the message that we received.
+- **in_msg_body** - this is an actual "readable" part of the message that we received.
 It has type of slice, because it is part of the Cell, it indicates the "address" from which part of the cell we should start reading if we want to read this slice parameter.

 TODO: Elaborate on the contents of the **in_msg** cell.